-Adam Rosen enters his fourth season as Washington University's first-ever full-time assistant baseball coach.
+Adam Rosen enters his fifth season as Washington University's first-ever full-time assistant baseball coach.
 Rosen, who began his duties at WashU on August 5, 2015, also serves as an assistant sports performance coach.

-Several individuals were awarded for outstanding seasons under Rosen's tutelage.
+Several individuals were awarded for outstanding seasons under Rosen's tutelage, including All-America position players Ben Browdy (2016) and Brinkman (2019).
 One of Rosen's top responsibilities is working with the WashU hitters and the Bears set a school record for runs scored in 2016 with 399.

 Rosen arrived on the Danforth Campus after spending three seasons as the top assistant coach and recruiting coordinator at Marietta College.
 He also worked extensively with the infielders and hitters.